XWangLabTHU/cfDNApipe/README.md

 ```

-The result shows that all the sample has a peak around ~167bp and HCC patients has more short fragments than the healthy, which are  consistent with the [former discovery](https://stm.sciencemag.org/content/10/466/eaat4921?rss=1&intcmp=trendmd-stm).
+The result shows that all the sample has a peak around ~167bp and HCC patients has more short fragments than the healthy, which are  consistent with [Mouliere, *et al.*](https://stm.sciencemag.org/content/10/466/eaat4921?rss=1&intcmp=trendmd-stm).

 If users want to analysis cfDNA from necrosis, please use parameters <font color=green>"other_params={"-X": 2000}"</font> in bismark or bowtie2 and <font color=green>"ratio2=1000"</font> for ploting fragment length distribution.
 This will report proportion of cfDNA longer than 1000bp which may come from necrosis.